 We will only use your personal data where we have a lawful basis to do so.
 We will only use your personal data where we have a lawful basis to do so and in particular in the following circumstances:

-- we need to use your personal data to perform a contract with you, for example when you have purchased a product or service from us, such as a season ticket;
+(a) we need to use your personal data to perform a contract with you, for example when you have purchased a product or service from us, such as a season ticket;

-- we need to use your personal data to comply with our legal obligations, enforce legal rights, or where otherwise required by law;
+(b) we need to use your personal data to comply with our legal obligations, enforce legal rights, or where otherwise required by law;

-- you have given us consent to use your personal data (if consent is needed); and
+(c) you have given us consent to use your personal data (if consent is needed); and

-- there are legitimate interests in using your personal data and there is no disadvantage to you or risk to your personal data.
+(d) there are legitimate interests in using your personal data and there is no disadvantage to you or risk to your personal data.

 We will only use your sensitive personal data in the following circumstances:

-- where we have your explicit consent to do so;
+(a) where we have your explicit consent to do so;

-- where it is required for the prevention and/or detection of crime; and
+(b) where it is required for the prevention and/or detection of crime; and

-- to protect your vital interests and those of other people.
+(c) to protect your vital interests and those of other people.

 How do we use children's personal data?

 Shielding the online privacy of children is extremely important to us.
 If we reasonably believe that you are under 13 years of age, we may need to remove any personal details gathered from you online as well as from any submissions that you make to our websites or social media platforms.
+We recommend that parents supervise their children while they are online.
+There are various control tools available for online services that we advise parents to utilise in order to create a child-friendly online environment for their children.

 We need parent or carer's permission to process any application for Junior Jambos or mascots, and to post any photographic content of any person under 13 years of age.